-Last month, my patrons helped me collaborate on creating this new resource: a pizza-themed feelings wheel for kids.
+My patrons helped me collaborate on creating this new resource: A pizza-themed feelings wheel for kids.
 Via the Patreon community, Patrons got early access to this resource as it was developed, and their input shaped this final draft, which is now available for everyone to download below.

 I love how this ooey-gooey and extra-cheesy feeling wheel turned out.
 This pizza emotion wheel for kids is a playful take on a traditional feelings wheel, but this emotion wheel is designed with kids and adolescents in mind.

-While boring emotion wheels can have a clinical vibe that bores creative kids fast, this emotion wheel takes the basic concept of that old 1980’s feelings wheel resource (feeling wheels have an interesting history, you can read about it here) and morphs the concept into a cute educational resource that is approachable for all ages.
+Most emotion wheels can have a clinical vibe that bores creative kids fast.
+This emotion wheel takes the basic concept of that old 1980’s feelings wheel resource (feeling wheels have an interesting history, you can read about it here) and morphs the concept into a cute educational resource that is approachable for all ages.

 Paid and Free Kid’s Emotion Wheels for Download